DreamWeave-MP/S3ctors-S3cret-St4sh/t4rg3t5/README.md

 ## Overview

 T4rg3ts is a comprehensive Dark Souls-style lock-on targeting system for OpenMW that provides precise enemy tracking, visual target indicators, and intelligent combat automation.
+With T4rgets, an enemy's health is displayed according to the color of the icon.
+Each enemy has five phases from full to wounded to dead, with the actual icon color mixing between the two nearest colors.
+This means you always know how healthy the enemy is in combat!

+T4rg3t5 comes with a full suite of 31 icons to use for lock-on indicators.
+Additionally, it's very easy to create new target lock icons for T4rg3t5 for your own mods or personal use.

+Please make sure to assign a keybinding for T4rg3t5 to use, or the mod will be (mostly) useless.

 ### Core Features